Hell Bent (Doctor Who)

 "Hell Bent" is the twelfth and final episode of the ninth series of the British science fiction television series Doctor Who.
-It was first broadcast on BBC One on 5 December 2015.
+It was written by Steven Moffat, directed by Rachel Talalay and first broadcast on BBC One on 5 December 2015.

-In the episode, the alien time traveller the Twelfth Doctor (Peter Capaldi) arrives on the planet Gallifrey after escaping imprisonment by his people, the Time Lords, and takes over as the new President.
+In the episode, the alien time traveller known as the Doctor (Peter Capaldi) arrives on the planet Gallifrey after escaping imprisonment by his people, the Time Lords, and takes over as the new President.
 He tries in vain to use knowledge of "the Hybrid", which is prophesied by the Time Lords to stand in Gallifrey's ruins and unravel the Web of Time, to save the life of his companion Clara (Jenna Coleman).
 Doing so causes the Doctor and Clara themselves to become the Hybrid.
-This episode is Coleman’s final regular appearance as a companion.
+This episode is Coleman's final regular appearance as a companion.

+The episode was watched by 6.17 million viewers and received positive reviews.
+Aspects that were met with praise were the episode’s unpredictability, emotion and the performances of Capaldi and Coleman.